antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 This resource is located online at http://r2-training-courses.readthedocs.io

-  The grey buttons in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
-The green buttons in this document will open up a Google form, one per section, with which you can submit your answers.

 Introduction
 ------------

 Cancer is a very complex disease.
 Much more complicated than originally anticipated when the first mutations were found to be causal for specific cancers.
-For insatnce, in colorectal cancer a well defined path of subsequently gained mutations leads to more aggressive tumorigenic cell types (the Vogelstein model).
+For instance, in colorectal cancer a well defined path of subsequently gained mutations leads to more aggressive tumorigenic cell types (the Vogelstein model).

   ![](_static/images/TumorHeterogeneity_CancerProgression.jpg "Figure 1: Mutation paths during cancer progression.")